Lake Como Wedding Itinerary

 Afternoon: Explore Bellagio

-Evening: Welcome Dinner by the Water
+Evening: Welcome Dinner at the Waterfront

-Day 2: Pre-Wedding Festivities
+Day 2: Pre-Wedding Celebrations

 Afternoon: Bridal Luncheon or Wine Tasting